meemoo/meemoo-elements/README.md

 ### Why no shadow DOM?

 I don't want to encapsulate DOM or styles with these, to make it easier to style them from the outside.
-This should make it possible to use and style these with Webflow, by making styles for eg `.mm-debug-button` and `.mm-debug-select` etc.
+This should make it possible to use and style these with Webflow, by making styles for `.mm-debug--button`, `.mm-debug--select` etc.